isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 remove DNS entries after the lease is successfully deleted if:

 - DDNS updating is enabled. (i.e. "dhcp-ddns":{ "enable-updates": true })
-- The lease's hostname is not be empty.
+- The lease's hostname is not empty.
 - At least one of the lease's DNS direction flags (fdqn_fwd or fdqn_rev) is true.

 This parameter defaults to false.
 An example of its use is shown below: